Entry-Level Admission Requirements to the OTD Program

 - Statistics (3 cr hr); through Math or Psychology department recommended

-IV.
-Additional Program requirements upon acceptance include but are not limited to the following:
+Upon acceptance, additional Program requirements and student responsibilities include but are not limited to the following:

 - To participate in the required Total Immersion Diversity Experience (TIDE) fieldwork Level I experience in Year 3 students must have a valid passport, or the ability to obtain a valid passport for travel.
 For non-US passport holders, students may need to obtain a visa for travel outside the US.
-Contact the Center for International Education (CIE) at 513-745-3489 or email@example.com with questions around this requirement.
+If the experience is canceled, re-scheduling will occur and/or an alternative experience required.
+Tuition costs are recoverable only upon course withdrawal which will necessarily delay program progression.
+Contact the Center for International Education (CIE) at 513-745-2864 or email@example.com with questions around this requirement.

-- Documentation on record of immunizations: measles/mumps/rubella, hepatitis B, varicella (chicken pox), tetanus/diphtheria/pertussis, Covid-19.
+- Documentation on record of immunizations: measles/mumps/rubella, hepatitis B, varicella (chicken pox), tetanus/diphtheria/pertussis, Covid-19 full vaccination including booster.

-- Documentation on record of annual updates without lapse throughout program duration: a).
-History and physical exam; b).
-TB test and seasonal influenza vaccination; c).
-FBI/BCI criminal history record check (a felony conviction may affect certification and licensure); d).
-Negative drug screen results per request; e).
-CPR certification; f).
-HIPAA and Universal Precautions/Blood Borne Pathogen training; h).
-Liability insurance through Xavier University; i).
-Student health insurance; j).
-Membership in OOTA and AOTA.
+- Documentation on record of annual updates without lapse throughout program duration: History and physical exam; TB test and seasonal influenza vaccination; FBI/BCI criminal history record check (a felony conviction may affect certification and licensure); Negative drug screen results per request; CPR certification; HIPAA and Universal Precautions/Blood Borne Pathogen training; Liability insurance through Xavier University; Student health insurance; Membership in OOTA and AOTA.

-- OTD program continuation including but not limited to the following: a).
-Minimum grade of B in all courses; b).
-Semester and cumulative GPA of 3.0 on a 4.0 scale; c).
-Ethical behavior commensurate of a future health care provider; d).
-Meet Department of Occupational Therapy’s Essential Functions for Coursework and Fieldwork.
+- OTD program continuation including but not limited to the following: Cumulative GPA of 3.0 on a 4.0 scale; Ethical behavior commensurate of a future health care provider; Meet Department of Occupational Therapy’s Essential Functions for Coursework and Fieldwork.

 Note: Candidacy Status was granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA; web address is www.acoteonline.org.
-Please read the Prospective Applicant Letter from ACOTE explaining further this process.
-The Xavier University Program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The Xavier University Program must have a pre-accreditation review, complete an on-site evaluation scheduled April 2023, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.